platformsh/platformsh-docs/docs/src/development/troubleshoot.md

 ![Redeploy button in Console](/images/troubleshoot/platformsh-redeploy-button.png "0.5")

-Redeploy is also available using the following Platform.sh CLI command:
+Redeploys are also available using the following Platform.sh CLI command:

 ```sh
 platform redeploy